 Max.
 15 participants per program & min. of 8.

-Multi-sessions of fun involving group activities that encourage overall holistic well-being.
+Multi-sessions involving group activities that encourage overall well-being: physical, social, mental, and emotional.

 UBU: Girls touches on a variety of well-being tools every session exposing participants to different ways that may help relieve stress, anxiety, self-doubt, etc. What works for them may not resonate with another participant, which is why I introduce a variety of activities that gravitate towards different learning styles and personality types.

-Participants can expect to do some journaling, crafts, outdoor exploration, walking, physical activities, group work, and hearing guest speakers' inspirational stories. outside and walk, sometimes run or do exercises all with the intent to help participants become more self aware, self-regulate extreme emotions, and become more resilient to everyday stressors.
+Participants can expect to do some journaling, crafts, outdoor exploration, walking, physical activities/fitness, group work, and listening to guest speakers' inspirational stories. outside and walk, sometimes run or do exercises all with the intent to help participants become more self aware, self-regulate extreme emotions, and become more resilient to everyday stressors.